Joan Derk van der Capellen tot den Pol: Influence

+The pamphlet is considered the beginning of Dutch democracy.

 Politician Pim Fortuyn (1948–2002) was deeply inspired by Van der Capellen.
-In 1992 Fortuyn wrote a "To the people of the Netherlands" too and declared himself as the successor of Van der Capellen who has to struggle against the political elite of his time.
+In 1992 Fortuyn wrote his own "To the people of the Netherlands" and declared himself to be the successor of Van der Capellen, as one who had to struggle against the political elite of his time.

 In 2015, the so-called Burgerforum-EU published another "To the people of the Netherlands", a pamphlet against the European Union.
-Dutch intellectual Thierry Baudet wrote the preface of this booklet.
+Dutch politician Thierry Baudet wrote the preface of this booklet.